 If you have any questions, feel free to contact us at FinancialAid@mccombs.utexas.edu.

-There are a limited number of merit-based scholarships available to Texas MS Program students.
-All Texas MS Program applicants are automatically considered for merit-based financial assistance; no separate application is necessary.
+There are a limited number of scholarships available to Texas MS Program students.
+All Texas MS Program applicants are automatically considered for these opportunities; no separate application is necessary.
 Scholarships are considered separately within each degree program.

 Teaching & Work Study

 MS Program students are not typically eligible for university employment as teaching or research assistants.
 Due to the rigorous nature of the coursework, outside employment is not generally recommended.